Uh oh! We don't support IE due to its failure to integrate new web standards.

 The TTC is where you park if you drive to Magic Kingdom.
 It is also the only place you can catch (or transfer to) the monorail to Epcot.

-You can also purchase tickets here, snag the ferryboat to Magic Kingdom, and even grab a cup of coffee from the small snack bar.
+You can also purchase tickets here, snag the ferryboat to Magic Kingdom, and even grab a cup of coffee or snack from the Joffrey’s stand.

 Disney boat